datreeio/datree/examples/README.md

 # Cloud Native Hackathon Guide - December 10-12, 2021
+### Datree’s mission: To improve the workflow of Kubernetes administrators and users

 **If at any point you find yourself lost, join our [Slack community](https://bit.ly/3BHwCEG) for assistance.**

-# Datree’s mission: To improve the workflow of Kubernetes administrators and users
+### Compete to win

-## Compete to win: 1st prize is a laptop; 2nd prize is a mobile phone; 3rd prize is an iPad or headphones
+* 1st prize is a laptop;
+* 2nd prize is a mobile phone;
+* 3rd prize is an iPad or headphones

+## Required knowledge to participate in this Hackathon
+* Basic knowledge with operating Git and GitHub
+* Basic knowledge with reading and writing JSON and YAML
+* Basic knowledge about using and writing [JSON Schema](https://json-schema.org/)
+* Familiarity with Datree's [Policy as code](https://hub.datree.io/policy-as-code) and [custom rules](https://hub.datree.io/custom-rules) concepts

-### The Rules
+## The Rules
 1. Choose a use case that would help other Kubernetes admins or users in their work.
 Such as:
    1. Stability
    2. Cost reduction